-On October 5, NPO Lavochkin announced that on September 3, the Elektro-L3 had been transferred to the checkout and test station, KIS, for final but non-integrated tests and confirmed that its launch had been scheduled for October 2019.
+On October 5, NPO Lavochkin announced that on September 3, the Elektro-L3 had been transferred to the checkout and test station, KIS, for final but non-integrated tests and confirmed that its launch was scheduled for October 2019.
 According to the company, all components of the spacecraft had been manufactured, including the service module and the payload module, except for the heliophysics instrument complex, GGAK.
 NPO Lavochkin promised the delivery of the GGAK payload in January 2019.

-The October 5, press-release quoted the head of NPO Lavochkin's directorate for meteorological projects Vladimir Babyshkin as saying that following tests at KIS, the satellite would be assembled in flight configuration at the company's experimental plant.
-The thermal control platform with service system would be installed inside the body (of the service module) and the payload module would be installed on top of the service module.
+The October 5, a press-release quoted the head of NPO Lavochkin's directorate for meteorological projects Vladimir Babyshkin as saying that following tests at KIS, the satellite would be assembled in flight configuration at the company's experimental plant.
+The thermal control platform with the service system would be installed inside the body (of the service module) and the payload module would be installed on top of the service module.
 The specialists were also completing the installation of the onboard cable network and thermal protection system.
 After the completion of the assembly, the spacecraft would have to undergo integrated tests in the vacuum chamber.

-Only after the installation of the GGAK payload, the satellite would enter acceptance tests, including electric tests, radio checks inside anechoic chamber and mechanical load tests, the announcement said.
+Only after the installation of the GGAK payload, would the satellite enter acceptance tests, including electric tests, radio checks inside anechoic chamber and mechanical load tests, the announcement said.

 On August 15, 2019, Elektro-L No. 3 was shipped from NPO Lavochkin to NITs RKP in Peresvet for vacuum testing, NPO Lavochkin said.

 According to another press-release published by NPO Lavochkin on November 25, the final checks of the Elektro-L satellite included integrated testing in the vacuum chamber, electrical and vibration tests, as well as checks for electromagnetic compatibility of avionics in the anechoic chamber.
-In addition, the geliophysics payload was installed aboard the spacecraft and a number of mechanical checks were conducted, including test deployment of the solar panels and antennas of the spacecraft, measurement of clearances between the spacecraft and the launch vehicle payload fairing, calculation of the spacecraft's center of mass, mechanical loads measurements and checks of the propulsion system pressurization.
-Specifically for anechoic chamber tests, NPO Lavochkin manufactured a custom rigging system, which allowed to deploy the satellite's high-gain antennas into operational position in the limited room of the test facility, the company said.
+In addition, the heliophysics payload was installed aboard the spacecraft and a number of mechanical checks were conducted, including test deployment of the solar panels and antennas of the spacecraft, measurement of clearances between the spacecraft and the launch vehicle payload fairing, calculation of the spacecraft's center of mass, mechanical loads measurements and checks of the propulsion system pressurization.
+Specifically for anechoic chamber tests, NPO Lavochkin manufactured a custom rigging system, which allowed deploying the satellite's high-gain antennas into operational position in the limited room of the test facility, the company said.

 The train carrying the Proton-M launch vehicle and the payload fairing for the Elektro-L3 mission departed the production plant at GKNPTs Khrunichev in Moscow for Baikonur during the night from October 31 to November 1, 2019.
 The same echelon also carried a full-scale mockup of the Briz-M upper stage intended for integrated tests of the new fueling station in Baikonur, Roskosmos said.
 The train reached Baikonur as planned, GKNPTs Khrunichev announced on November 11, 2019.